With IFP, you can arrange to have your client’s debit or credit card charged to pay a federal balance due upon IRS acceptance of the e-filed return.

 To learn more, log in to Drake Support and click Products > Integrated File and Pay.

 The following sections outline the process for using IFP.

 - Complete the return (but do not e-file it yet).

 - Go to the IFP screen, accessible from the Miscellaneous tab in Data Entry or via the Pay balance due with credit card link on the PMT and 4868 screens.

 - Select Form 1040 or Form 4868.

-- Enter the Balance due.
+- Recalculate the return to autofill the Balance due.

 Once the payment is authorized, an email is sent immediately to the taxpayer using the email address entered on screen 1.
 (A second email is sent when the taxpayer's filing is accepted or rejected.
 For more details on the content of these emails, see “IFP Email Updates Sent to the Taxpayer” in Attachments at the bottom of this page).

 With the payment authorized, you should now e-file the return.